samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 - Installs Docker
 - Sets some reasonable defaults
 - Configures Remote Logging for Docker to Graylog using GELF
-- Configures rsyslog with journald and forwards to Graylog server using rsyslog
+- Configures VM with rsyslog and forwards to Graylog server using rsyslog

 Note: